Recently, probiotics have been heavily touted as the future for maintaining a healthy lifestyle.

 Absolutely, if you want to avoid gaining weight!

-Scientists have even found that this could be the reason why many people can’t seem to lose weight even though they’ve been dieting and exercising consistently.
+Scientists have even found that this could be the reason why many women above 40 can’t seem to lose weight even though they’ve been dieting and exercising consistently.

 What Types of Probiotics Should You Be Taking Instead if You Want to Lose Weight?